Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 group by signal;
 ```

 We now know that we have 58,910 km with good coverage and 10,963 with poor/no coverage.
-Interestingly, that is about 15 % of the UK roads!
+Interestingly, that is about 15 % of the NL roads!

 Lastly, with this layer, we can add it to our CARTO map and visualize the road segment according to the signal feature we created.